mresti/ruby-style-guide/README.md

 * Do not limit lines to a hard value of 80 characters, however, be reasonable with line lengths.
 Once you hit around 100-120 characters, you should consider why your line is so long, and perhaps use intermediate variables, methods, or other techniques to make the code more readable.
 * Avoid trailing whitespace.
 * Preserve one trailing newline at the end of a file.
+If you are using an editor that manipulates this, please be sure it doesn't remove the newline.
+In Sublime Text, the user setting is called "ensure_newline_at_eof_on_save" and should be set to true.

 ## Syntax